tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:decimalLongitude is bdq:Empty or the value is not a number; COMPLIANT if the value of dwc:decimalLongitude is between -180 and 180 degrees, inclusive; otherwise NOT_COMPLIANT</td>
+			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:decimalLongitude is bdqval:Empty or the value is not a number; COMPLIANT if the value of dwc:decimalLongitude is between -180 and 180 degrees, inclusive; otherwise NOT_COMPLIANT</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>